UniversalDependencies/docs/_u-dep/expl-impers.md

 mark(will-travel, that)
 ~~~

-In Italian, if there's a clitic in a construction with a modal or an auxiliary verb, than generally it is an impersonal construction.
+In Italian, if there's a clitic in a construction with a modal or an auxiliary verb, then generally it is an impersonal construction.

 [it] _Si può procedere a sequestro._ “Seizure can be carried out.”